The Heart Stone invites us to fully listen and to communicate from heart to heart.

 Power 2: The super power to help us speak from the heart.

 The shape of the stone invites love into our hearts.
 As a reminder for us to speak from the heart.
-To filter our words through the questions: Are my words as kind as they can be?
+To filter our words through the questions: Is this the right time for me to speak?
+Is the situation so that the others can hear me?
+Are my words as kind as they can be?
 Do I remember that I am speaking to other hearts?
 Am I using my finest words to speak my message?
 It is an invitation to speak with empathy and kindness, choosing our finest words to speak our truth.

 The Heart Stone invites us to fully listen and to communicate from heart to heart.